 Residential Life Conferences – Ervin House, 720 4th Avenue South St. Cloud, MN 56301-4488 Attn: “Participant,” “dates of stay,” and “hall”

-Lawrence Hall is the only residence hall that is air-conditioned.
+Lawrence Hall, Coborn Plaza Apartments, Stateview Apartments and East and West Shoemaker Hall are the only residence halls that have air-conditioning in rooms.
+In Mitchell Hall, Sherburne, and Case-Hill Hall, the public areas also have air conditioning.
 Guests may wish to bring a small personal fan to use during their stay in other buildings.

 Damages and Loss Charges: